Login

 • Suspected implant rupture/contracture/capsule formation and PIP implants:

-• Proven implant rupture
+• After implant leakage or rupture

 • Implant with capsule formation interfering with mammography